Luther Standing Bear: Early life

 Luther Standing Bear was born in December 1868 on the Spotted Tail Agency, Rosebud, Dakota Territory, the first son of George Standing Bear and Pretty Face.
 Luther's father, George Standing Bear, was a Sicangu (Brulé Lakota) chief.
 The boy was raised by his mother's people as a traditional hunter and warrior.

 In 1873, Luther Standing Bear saw the Sioux warriors return from the large-scale attack on a big hunting group of Pawnee in Massacre Canyon, Nebraska.
 Later he would write about it.
 He was one of the few to give a Sioux eyewitness account of the attack on the hunters, and of his father's role in the battle.

 In the late 1870s, George Standing Bear built a general store, the first Native American-run business on the Spotted Tail agency.
 In 1879, young Standing Bear began attending the Carlisle Indian Industrial School in Carlisle, Pennsylvania.
-Luther's father was aware of white people's great numbers and influence, and he believed that education was the path Indians must follow in order to survive in the "white world".
+Luther's father was aware of white people's great numbers and influence, and he believed that education was the path Indians must follow to survive in the "white world".